0x80085/synk/README.md

 - introduce and model (some also in db) more concepts like playlist, roles, skips, room management/media management
     - Channel
     - User
-    - Session (from Passportjs)
+    - Session (from Passportjs
+    - ...?
 - channel config settings
 - concoct strategy for scraping videos
 - ratelimiting and security
 - db migration scripts
-- make ready for deployment
+- prepare deployment